I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_pciexpress_error_section.md

 </td>
 </tr>
 </table></span></div>

+This member contains valid data only if the <b>ValidBits.BridgeControlStatus</b> bit is set.

 `CommandStatus`

 A WHEA_PCIEXPRESS_COMMAND_STATUS union that contains the contents of the PCI command and status registers of the PCIe device where the error occurred.
 The WHEA_PCIEXPRESS_COMMAND_STATUS union is defined as follows:
 <div class="code"><span codelanguage=""><table>
 <tr>
 <th></th>